Germany–Iran relations: First Pahlavi era and Nazi Germany

-In 1941, the Allies forced Reza Shah to abdicate the throne to his son, Mohammad Reza Pahlavi.
-His followers, who refused the British occupation of Iran, such as Fazlollah Zahedi and Mohammad Hosein Airom ,shared similar fates.
-The British believed that Zahedi was planning a general uprising in co-operation with German forces.
+In 1941, because of his heavy Nazi tendencies, and out of fear of another genocide of semites taking place, the Allies forced Reza Shah to abdicate the throne to his son, Mohammad Reza Pahlavi.
+His followers, who refused the British occupation of Iran, such as Fazlollah Zahedi and Mohammad Hosein Airom, shared similar fates.
+The British believed that Zahedi was planning a mass uprising against Allies, in cooperation with Nazi forces.
 He was arrested and found with German weapons and correspondence from a German agent.
 He was flown out of the country and interned in Palestine.

 Second Pahlavi era

-Postwar Iran came under the inescapable diplomatic shadow of the United States, which reduced the chances of further deepening relations between Tehran and Bonn.
+Postwar, Iran fell as hard as other Axis members.
+It came under the inescapable diplomatic shadow of the United States, which reduced the chances of further deepening relations between Tehran and Bonn.
+Many Nazi generals and soldiers who fled the war, sought refuge in Iran, resulting in the continuation of Nazi ideologies and organizations in Iran.
 In commercial links, West Germany still remained well ahead of other European countries, even the United States, until 1974.

 In 1972, after the visit to Tehran of West German Chancellor Willy Brandt, Iran and West Germany signed an economic agreement to provide for Iranian exports of oil and natural gas to Germany, with West German exports to and investments in Iran in return.
 However, given its huge surplus in foreign trade in 1974 and 1975, the Iranian government bought 25% of the shares of Krupp Hüttenwerke (German for smelting plants), the steel subsidiary of the German conglomerate Krupp, in September 1974.
-That provided the much needed cash injection to Krupp, it also gave Iran access to German expertise to expand its steel industry.
-Iran's Bushehr nuclear power plant was also designed and partially built by the German Kraftwerk Union of Siemens, meanwhile, an agreement that was inked.
+That provided the much-needed cash injection to Krupp, it also gave Iran access to German expertise to expand its steel industry.
+Iran's Bushehr nuclear power plant was also designed and partially built by the German Kraftwerk Union of Siemens, meanwhile, an agreement was inked.
 Along with the agreement, a letter of intent was also signed on November 10 by which the West German firm would construct four new 1,200-megawatt nuclear power stations in Iran over the next ten years.
 The letter was signed by the Atomic Energy Organization of Iran and a director of Siemens on behalf of Kraftwerk Union.
 The four new plants were to be built in pairs, two in Isfahan and two in the Markazi Province, probably near Saveh.
-Target date for the first plant to go on stream was 1984, with another plant expected to become operational in each of the following three years.
+The target date for the first plant to go on stream was 1984, with another plant expected to become operational in each of the following three years.
 Kraftwerk Union was already building two similar-sized nuclear power stations near Bushehr on the Persian Gulf, while a French consortium headed by the Creusot-Loire subsidiary Framatome was building two 900-megawatt nuclear plants along the Karun River south of Ahvaz.

 In 1975, West Germany became the second supplier of non-military goods to Iran.
-Valued at $404 million, West German imports amounted to nearly one fifth of total Iranian imports.
+Valued at $404 million, West German imports amounted to nearly one-fifth of total Iranian imports.

-As the European country with the largest Iranian expatriate community, West Germany had the Shah's visits become the focus of much protest in the 1970s.
-As repression in Iran became more intense, the demonstrations became more vigorous.
-Many of Iran's intellectual ayatollahs, such as Ayatollah Beheshti actually spent some years in cities like Hamburg.